-If an exercise book has been sent home for completion of a task or for revision and does not get returned by the deadline agreed, or in an acceptable condition, the pupil will be sanctioned in accordance with the behaviour policy.
+If an exercise book has been sent home for completion of a task and does not get returned by the deadline agreed, the pupil will be sanctioned in accordance with the behaviour policy.
 This will include recording class work on paper and being expected to copy this up neatly in their exercise book in their own time.